Author: Alison Foshee

 Snowflake Stations

 Making glass snowflakes is an annual tradition for many in the Bullseye community.
-Now you can get a head start making your own during November at any Bullseye Glass Resource Center.
-The stations will be waiting for you with all the glass and tools your need to make the upcoming season dance with extra color and…
+Now you can get a head start making your own at any Bullseye Glass Resource Center.
+The stations will be waiting for you throughout the holidays with all the glass and tools your need to make the season dance with extra color…

 Inventory Worksheet